 CALMAST stands for the Centre for the Advancement of Learning of Maths, Science and Technology.
 It was established at SETU in 2003, building on the work of the South East Schools Science Initiative which began in the 1990s.
 The centre is part of the School of Education and Lifelong Learning and works closely with the Schools of Science, Engineering and Health Sciences, with cross-disciplinary projects with the other schools at SETU.

-Funded by Research Ireland (formally Science Foundation Ireland) as the STEM Hub for the South East of Ireland, CALMAST is developing clusters of industry, schools and government agencies across the region to deliver STEM locally through symbiotic partnerships.
+Funded by Taighde Éireann - Research Ireland (formally SFI) as the STEM Hub for the South East of Ireland, CALMAST is developing clusters of industry, schools and government agencies across the region to deliver STEM locally through symbiotic partnerships.
 Our guiding principle is ‘STEM for all’.
 We are committed to inclusion regardless of gender, socio-economic background, ability or location.

 To achieve the important national objective of promoting STEM, CALMAST has a full-time staff of five who work with University staff, students, resources and external partnerships.The Centre’s founders and current directors are Dr Sheila Donegan and Eoin Gill.